Africa Safari Wildlife

 wat te doen in Malawi: Cichliden in Lake Malawi

-In primary school I had a friend I used to visit to – as a first careful step towards psychopathy – throw GI Joe action figures down the stairs with.
-His father had whole walls of fish tanks in his living room, and Malawi was his dream destination.
-There was one simple reason for this: there are more different species of fish in Lake Malawi than on the entire American and European continent combined.
-Most of the 850 species that were already discovered are cichlids.
-These are fish in all sorts of bright colours who protect their young by lovingly stuffing them into their mouths.
-Think about that for a second, next time you give your sweet old mother a kiss.
 Jump off the boat in the right spot and you’ll swim through whole schools of dozens of different species: a snorkelling experience without equal in fresh water.
-The lake is so large that in some areas you can’t see the shoreline, and on windy days the waves can be surprisingly high.
-It sometimes feels like being in the Mediterranean.
-You’ll see everything from white sandy beaches to deserted islands and lush jungles full of ugly baboons and two meter long monitor lizards.
-Every sunset is a painting and every evening a fleet of local fishermen will go on the lake to spend the night there in self-made canoes.
-The starry sky then appears to be mirrored in the water by the lamps they take to brighten the surrounding darkness.
-It would be a romantic sight to enjoy with your arm around a local beauty, were it not for the shitty little flies that are literally everywhere at night.
-Well, even paradise wasn’t perfect.
+The lake is so large – it’s about the size of Belgium – that in some areas you can’t see the shoreline, and on windy days the waves can be surprisingly high.
+It sometimes feels like the Mediterranean.
+You’ll see everything from white sandy beaches to deserted islands and lush jungles full of ugly baboons and two-meter-long monitor lizards.
+Every sunset is a painting and every evening a fleet of local fishermen will go out onto the lake to spend the night there in self-made canoes.
+The starry sky then appears to be mirrored in the water by the lamps they take to brighten the darkness.
+It would be quite the romantic sight to enjoy with your arm around a local beauty, were it not for the little flies that are literally everywhere at night.
+Well, even paradise wasn’t perfect, or we’d still be there.

 Wat te doen in Malawi: vissers op Lake Malawi